fusion44/import_sorter/README.md

 - You can only run import_sorter on certain files by passing in a regular expression(s) that will only sort certain files.
 Below are two examples:
   - `pub run import_sorter:main bin/main.dart lib/args.dart` (only sorts bin/main.dart and lib/args.dart)
   - `pub run import_sorter:main lib\/* test\/*` (only sorts files in the lib and test folders)
+- You can specify multiple additional paths by passing the `--additional-path` option:
+  - `pub run import_sorter:main --additional-path path1 --additional-path path2`

 ## 🏗️ Config